ahmadigmaz/devTinder/Notes.md

  - then click connect.
  - login through terminal. go to SSH.
  - follow the steps of SSh terminal
- - in terminal go to the folder where that secret key is located and then run the command gicen in the SS terminal.
+ - in terminal go to the folder where that secret key is located and then run the command given in the SS terminal.

+ # Nginx
+ to host our product
+ - command used
+ sudo apt update
+ sudo apt install nginx
+ sudo systemctl start nginx
+ sudo systemctl enable nginx
+ copy code from disk folder to nginx sudo scp -r dist/* /var/www/html enable port 80 in your instances

  -